 Many new hearing aid users do understand that proper care and maintenance of their hearing aids is an important part of caring for their new investment.
 However, it can be quite a challenge to remember all the details of what to do and when!

 Different styles – different maintenance?

 Different styles of hearing aids DO require different methods of care and attention.
 BTE hearing aids have tubes that should be changed when they become hard and brittle.
-RIC hearing aids (open fit aids) often have domes that need to be replaced when they become old and worn – the receivers may need replacing by the audiologist which Hear4U will do if you contact us to let us know.
+RIC hearing aids (open fit aids) often have domes that need to be replaced when they become old and worn – the receivers may need replacing by your audiologist.
 Wax filters may be present on various styles of hearing aids, these may need to be changed more or less often, depending on a variety of factors.

 When to change the tubing on my behind the ear aid